Tonejs/Tone.js/README.md

 # Performance

 Tone.js uses very few ScriptProcessorNodes.
 Nearly all of the Tone Modules find a native Web Audio component workaround, making extensive use of the GainNode and WaveShaperNode especially, which enables Tone.js to work well on both desktop and mobile browsers.
-While the ScripProcessorNode is extremely powerful, it introduces a lot of latency and the potential for glitches more than any other node.
+While the ScriptProcessorNode is extremely powerful, it introduces a lot of latency and the potential for glitches more than any other node.

 # References and Inspiration